imnapo/react-native-cn-quill/README.md

 # react-native-cn-quill

-react-native-cn-quill is a react-native module for the Quill Rich Text Editor.
+react-native-cn-quill is a rich-text editor for react-native.
+We've developed this library on top of Quill Api.

 <img src="./images/quill-editor.jpeg" width="50%">

+## Why Quill
+Quill is a free, open source WYSIWYG editor built for the modern web.
+Completely customize it for any need with its modular architecture and expressive API.
+Read more [here](https://quilljs.com/guides/why-quill/).

+## Prerequisite
 This package is using `react-native-webview`.
 Please follow [this document](https://github.com/react-native-community/react-native-webview/blob/master/docs/Getting-Started.md) to install it.

 ## Installation